pulp/pulp_container/docs/role-based-access-control.rst

 the ``foo`` namespace are named ``foo/something`` and ``foo/something-else``.

 The default access policy for ``pulp_container/namespaces`` requires a user to have the ``container.add_containernamespace`` permission to create a new namespace.
+Alternatively a user is allowed to create a namespace that matches his username if it did not exist before.
 The new namespace can be created by pushing an image using ``podman`` or ``docker`` client.
-This same permission allows the user of Pulp's API to create a new namespace.
+This same permissions allow the user of Pulp's API to create a new namespace.

 The creation of a new namespace creates three user groups that can access the namespace:
 Owners, Collaborators, and Consumers.
 The user that creates the namespace is automatically added to